matthew-scherf/Only-One/docs/preliminary_paper.md

 ∀x [A(x) ∨ C(x)]
 ```
 *Everything is either Absolute or Conditioned.* There is no third category; this captures the exhaustive two-level ontology of Advaita.

+---

+¹ **Note on A2c:** This axiom was added during formalization when machine verification revealed that A2b alone was insufficient to prove global uniqueness of the Absolute.
+A2b guarantees that each existent has a unique absolute ground, but doesn't guarantee all existents share the *same* absolute ground.
+A2c makes explicit what is implicit in traditional Advaita: Brahman is *advitīya* ("without a second").
+This demonstrates the value of formal methods—they reveal hidden assumptions that informal reasoning might miss.

 ### 3.5 Key Lemmas